 The School has been planning for several potential learning programs that are dependent upon the public health situation at any given point during the school year.
 Families should be aware that the course of the pandemic may cause the School to move from one learning program to another.
 The School will notify families of such transitions as soon as possible.

 This requires all learning to take place at home.
 The School has worked hard over the summer to shore up its ability to deliver a strong learning experience to every level of learning.
-The School’s Distance Learning Program 2.0 includes a more streamlined learning platform, increased scheduling of teacher/student interaction, increased participation of Specials as well as “Montessori Bags” for all learners.
+The School’s Distance Learning Program 2.0 includes a more streamlined learning platform, increased scheduling of teacher/student interaction, and increased participation of Specials for all learners.

 Should the public health situation allow students to be at School in reduced numbers, the School will implement modified schedules along with the policies and procedures described here to keep our community healthy.
 While this is subject to change as we continue to plan in the midst of the evolving public health situation, we anticipate that the hybrid learning scenario would include the following: